RomanShyshcenko/ORC/README.md

 [![test-data.jpg](https://i.postimg.cc/YS1MMnj5/test-data.jpg)](https://postimg.cc/7CYpNN39)
 ***
 # 3. Note
 ### If you want to use this app with other languishes read this [tutorial](https://pyimagesearchcom/2020/08/03/tesseract-ocr-for-non-english-languages/).
-I recommend to read tesseract installation guid for more understanding if you will modify project https://tesseract-ocr.github.io/tessdoc/Installation.html
+I recommend reading tesseract installation tutorial for more understanding if you will modify project https://tesseract-ocr.github.io/tessdoc/Installation.html